 6. Office expenses

-In general, many things related to running your office can serve as tax write-offs, including your rent if you lease a commercial space or a chair at a salon, utility bills, basic business equipment and even some upgrades.
+Business expenses related to running your office can serve as tax write-offs.
+They might include your rent if you lease a commercial space or a chair at a salon, utility bills, basic business equipment and even some upgrades.

-While there are plenty of tax deductions for self-employed hair stylists available out there, you’ll need to do your research and consult with a licensed tax professional to maximize your returns.
+It's smart to do your research and consult with a licensed tax professional or certified public accountant (CPA) to maximize your returns.

-We offer an easy online option to get affordable hair stylist insurance customized to fit your business.
+We offer an easy online option to customize affordable hair stylist insurance to fit your business.